asgardphp/docs/quickstart.md

 Then if the form was posted, we perform the search, otherwise we select all products.
 To retrieve the product that meet the criteria, we use the ORM.
 With the ORM we search for products whose name contains the term, whose price is greater than min and less than max, and whose category corresponds to the one selected.

-That's it for the action so let's now move to the view in Catalog/html/product/search.php:
+That's it for the action so let's now move to the view in Catalog/html/product/search.php and update it with:

 	<?=$form->open()?>
 	<?=$form['term']->label()?>: <?=$form['term']->def()?><br>